 - the Luxembourg Law of 7 December 2015 on the insurance sector, as amended (the 2015 Law);

 - the Luxembourg Consumer Code (the Consumer Code); and

-- the Luxembourg Law of 14 August 2000 on electronic commerce, as amended.
+- the Luxembourg Law of 14 August 2000 on electronic commerce (the E-Commerce Law), as amended.

-There is no special fintech licence in Luxembourg.
-However, activities performed by fintechs may be subject to licensing requirements pursuant to the 2009 Law, the 1993 Law, or the 2015 Law.
+There is no specific 'fintech licence' in Luxembourg.
+However, activities performed by fintechs may be subject to licensing requirements pursuant to the 2009 Law, the 1993 Law or the 2015 Law.

-In addition, since activities performed by fintechs can be qualified as 'economic activities', they may be subject to the prior granting of a business licence.
+In addition, because activities performed by fintechs can be qualified as 'economic activities', they may be subject to the prior granting of a business licence.

-The business licence is issued to businesses (professionals operating under their own name, or companies) within three months, which may be extended by an additional month in certain cases, if:
+The business licence is issued to businesses (professionals operating under their own name, or companies) within three months, which may be extended by an additional month in certain cases, but only provided that:

-- the applicant fulfils the legal conditions for qualification (when required) and professional integrity for the activity concerned; and
+- the applicant fulfils the legal conditions for the relevant qualification (if one is required) and professional integrity for the activity concerned; and

 - the business has a fixed physical establishment in Luxembourg (no 'letterbox companies').